All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Friendly Enemy:

 - With Whitebeard.
-There was a flashback moment after he became Pirate King, where he and Whitebeard shared a drink, and he offered to tell Whitebeard the location of Laugh Tale, and told him what The Will of D means.
+There's a flashback moment after he became Pirate King, where he and Whitebeard share a drink, and he offers to tell Whitebeard the location of Laugh Tale, and tells him what The Will of D means.

 - With Garp.
-He knew and trusted the man's character to trust him with protecting his lover and then-unborn child, despite both of whom being sought by the Marines and World Government.
+He knew and trusted the man's character enough to trust him with protecting his lover and then-unborn child, despite both of them being sought by the Marines and World Government.

 - Generation Xerox:

-- Ace, despite all the bitterness and resentment he had for his sire, ironically enough inherited many of his personality traits, including his inability to back down from a fight, unfortunately.
-Also, in his youth Roger's design is just Ace with a moustache and fancier clothes.
+- Ace, despite all the bitterness and resentment he had for his sire, ironically enough inherited many of his personality traits (and apparently behaves even more like Roger than Luffy does), including his inability to back down from a fight, unfortunately.
+Also, in his youth, Roger's design is just Ace with a mustache and fancier clothes.

 - Genius Bruiser: Subverted.
-Back in the Skypeia arc, it was discovered that Gol D. Roger was not only on Skypeia, but capable of reading and writing the language of the Poneglyphs that only those like Clover and the scholars of Ohara could do, making it appear he is this.
-However, it's later subverted by Rayleigh, who mentioned that he couldn't really read or write the language, but still understood it very vaguely via "the voice of all things" (which is implied to have been the same factor that allowed Roger to understand what Sea Kings and the ancient elephant Zunisha, where Zou is on, were saying.)
+In the Skypeia arc, it's discovered that Gol D. Roger was not only on Skypeia, but capable of reading and writing the language of the Poneglyphs that only those like Clover and the scholars of Ohara could do, making it appear he was this.
+However, it's later subverted by Rayleigh, who mentions that he couldn't really read or write the language, but still understood it very vaguely via "the voice of all things" (which is implied to have been the same factor that allowed Roger to understand what Sea Kings and the ancient elephant Zunisha, who carries Zou, were saying.)
 He sought out Oden specifically in order to fully understand the Poneglyphs.

-- Go Out with a Smile: As expected of a "D." Not that he isn't usually smiling to begin with.
+- Go Out with a Smile: As expected of a "D.", he died with a huge grin on his face, not that he isn't usually shown smiling to begin with.
+When Luffy is almost beheaded by Buggy, he smiles and Smoker notices his similarity to Roger.

 - The Greatest Story Never Told: